We understand that domestic abuse can have a devastating effect on the lives of individuals and their families.

 Remember to also delete anything you don’t want from Deleted Items, if you’re using a dedicated email program like Outlook or Thunderbird.

-One alternative to Private Browsing is to use other computers e.g. a friend’s laptop, or PCs at your local library to avoid leaving a trace on one of your own devices.
+One alternative to Private Browsing is to use another computer, for example a friend’s laptop, or a PC at your local library to avoid leaving a trace on one of your own devices.
 Even deleting your Internet history won’t necessarily remove all traces of activity and this is one way around that.

 Don’t neglect Internet security though – sensitive data like online banking is best handled on your own device.